image of american

 alejandro cartagena photography - American culture asserts

 You seem interested in showing how American culture asserts itself in a home.
-In this photo, for example, the blanket of footballs, the blues of his room, the Spongebob pillows, all suggest that an American boy lives here.
+In this photo, for example, the blanket of footballs, the blues of his room, and the Spongebob pillows all suggest that an American boy lives here.
 Would you agree with this?
 What do these facts of an environment say about American culture?

 alejandro cartagena photography - American culture alejandro cartagena photography - cartagena_americanos alejandro cartagena photography - alejandrocartagena alejandro cartagena photography - originally published in Remezcla alejandro cartagena photography - originally published